vgrichina/near-state-indexer/README.md

  - [betanet config.json](https://s3-us-west-1.amazonaws.com/build.nearprotocol.com/nearcore-deploy/betanet/config.json)
  - [mainnet config.json](https://s3-us-west-1.amazonaws.com/build.nearprotocol.com/nearcore-deploy/mainnet/config.json)

 Configs for the specified network are in the `--home-dir` provided folder.
-We need to ensure that NEAR Indexer for Explorer follows all the necessary shards, so `"tracked_shards"` parameters in `~/.near/testnet/config.json` needs to be configured properly.
+We need to ensure that NEAR State Indexer follows all the necessary shards, so `"tracked_shards"` parameters in `~/.near/testnet/config.json` needs to be configured properly.
 For example, with a single shared network, you just add the shard #0 to the list: